GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 Placing map inserts
 ~~~~~~~~~~~~~~~~~~~

-Our final map embellishment is the map insert.
+Our penultimate map embellishment is the map insert.
 A map insert may appear to be the easiest feature to add since it only consists of an empty map panel.
 What you put in this panel is up to you (and we will show some examples).
 However, unlike
 the other map features there are two ways to specify the placement of the map insert.